aalvrz/ZenPacks.itri.IpmiMonitor/README.md

-# ZenPacks.itri.BmcMonitor
+# ZenPacks.itri.IpmiMonitor

-Monitor BMC status of servers.
+Monitor BMC power status of servers and other data using ipmitool.

 ## Configuration